-- A personal statement essay detailing academic preparation, background experiences and professional, educational and career goals for entry into a master's program in criminal justice, and any special topic areas that you would like to pursue at the master's level.
+- A personal statement/essay detailing academic preparation, background experiences and professional, educational, and career goals for entry into a master's program in criminal justice, and any special topic areas that you would like to pursue at the master's level.

 - The Graduate Committee reserves the right to require additional information it deems appropriate, including GRE test scores and writing samples.
 The committee may also require applicants to appear for an oral interview.
 The decisions of the Graduate Committee are final.

 - Students who have not earned a degree in criminal justice or criminology may be required to take undergraduate criminal justice courses at the discretion of the MCJ graduate program director.
-Approved courses such as, introduction to criminal justice, criminology, research methods, and statistics are highly recommended.
+Approved courses such as introduction to criminal justice, criminology, research methods, and statistics are highly recommended.

 Up to 12 hours of transfer credit may be applied to the degree program.
 Such credit must meet the requirements specified in the Transfer of Credit section of this catalog, be recommended as applicable to the degree program by a graduate faculty advisor, and be approved for transfer application by the MCJ graduate program director.

-DeVos Center, Pew Grand Rapids Campus, located in downtown Grand Rapids, MI.
+The program is offered in the DeVos Center, Pew Grand Rapids Campus, located in downtown Grand Rapids, MI.

 Requirements for the M.S. in Criminal Justice